 Working from a story by director James Cameron, 20th Century Fox released Kathryn Bigelow's science fiction thriller Strange Days in the October of 1995, which would go on to earn Bigelow a Saturn Award for Best Director.
 Despite earning

-the BBFC for a UK cinema rating in 1995 but the classification of the film across the pond wouldn't go quite as smoothly as it had in the United States.
-In this special edition of Cutting Edge, we'll be taking an unprecedented look at the BBFC's files on
+before the BBFC for a UK cinema rating in 1995 but the classification of the film across the pond wouldn't go quite as smoothly as it had in the United States.
+In this special edition of Cutting Edge, we'll be taking an unprecedented look at the

 Strange Days at the Cinema